OXID-eSales/developer_documentation/update/theme-configuration-migration.rst

 Renamed theme settings
 ----------------------

-OXID renamed the theme settings of its own standard theme to remove Hungarian notation and outdated terms.
-This is a reference for that change: the migration commands do not rename anything, and your own settings are yours to manage.
-If your theme extends or overrides OXID's standard settings, use the new names below in your ``config.yaml``, templates and code.
+OXID's standard theme settings were renamed to remove Hungarian notation and outdated terms.
+The migration commands apply these renames automatically to the theme configuration, the theme's ``config.yaml`` and its templates.
+Settings that are not in this list — including custom settings you added — keep their names.

 .. csv-table::
     :header: "Old name", "New name"